Napster/omniauth-napster/README.md

 ## More

-The original omniauth-napster gem was brought to you by the NAPI (Napster API) development team.
+This gem is brought to you by the NAPI (Napster API) development team.
 Please [reach out to us](https://groups.google.com/forum/#!forum/rhapsody-api) if you have any questions.

 ## Contributing